leam-tech/frappe_graphql/README.md

     "./your-app/your-app/generated/sdl/dir2",
 ]
 ```
-The above will look for graphql files in `your-bench/apps/your-app/your-app/generated/sdl1` folder.
+The above will look for graphql files in `your-bench/apps/your-app/your-app/generated/sdl/dir1` & `./dir2` folders.

 - `graphql_schema_processors`
 You can pass in a list of cmd that gets executed on schema creation.
 You are given `GraphQLSchema` object (please refer [graphql-core](https://github.com/graphql-python/graphql-core)) as the only parameter.
 You can modify it or extend it as per your requirements.
 This is a good place to attach the resolvers for the custom SDLs defined via `graphql_sdl_dir`

-### Examples
+## Examples
 ### Adding a newly created DocType
 - Generate the SDLs in your app directory
 ```bash